LinkNacional/wc_cielo_payment_gateway/README.txt

 == Changelog ==
 = 1.17.2 =
 **24/02/2025**
-* Validation of the online card option at the time of payment.
+* Validation of the online card option at the time of payment;
+* Fix currency display in installments.

 = 1.17.1 =
 **17/02/2025**